Problem

 value = Utils.isNothing(etlConfig.getValue("stop"));

 Step 11.
-Duplicate the main nested extract flow 35 times and set the actual value of the TABLE_NAME variable for each flow.
-In the end, there should be 35 extract flows - one flow per table.
+Duplicate the main nested extract Flow 35 times and set the actual value of the TABLE_NAME

-Setting up flows to load data in Snowflake
+Set up Flows to load data in Snowflake

 Design considerations for load